nobias-fht/advanced-scripting/docs/course/advanced_scripting/functions_exercises.md

 # Functions exercises

 !!!Question
-    Run the following macro to write down the final result.
-Then refactor the the code into one or several functions to avoid code duplication.
+    Run the following macro and write down the final result.
+Then refactor the code into one or several functions to avoid code duplication.

     ```javascript title="Macro with duplication"
     array1 = newArray(1, 34, 6, 21, 84, 14, 8);